 Society could not exist without criticism.
-Discontent is the first step in the progress of a man or a nation.
-Criticism, of the constructive kind, accompanied by sensible suggestions for improvement, accelerates advancement.
+Discontent is the first step in the progress of a person or a nation.
+Criticism, of the constructive sort, accompanied by suggestions for improvement, accelerates advancement.

 Criticism is the essence of democracy.
 Rigid social systems like Communism will never tolerate it.
 As Robert Ayre remarks in an article in Canadian Art: Once criticism gets its foot in the door, the walls of tyranny come tumbling down.